PGCert in Cultural, Intellectual and Visual History

 The availability of a module is subject to change.

-Students on this course will study one core module and one optional module.
-The modules selected are taken from those on offer on the MA programme.
-The course is examined as follows:
+The modules selected are taken from those on offer via the MA programme.
+This course is examined as follows:

-Core module: AHM220-01 Reviving the Past – 4,000 word essay
+- Core module: AHM220-01 Reviving the Past, a 4,000 word essay.

-- One optional module – 4,000 word essay
+- One optional module: A 4,000 word essay.

 Additional modules may be offered depending on student numbers (a minimum of three students required per option) and teaching staff availability.